 Subject to investigation and appeal, your library privileges can be suspended if you misuse the computer or the Internet access.

-Patrons who violate the Internet Access Policy may have action taken against them at the order of the Library Director as set out in article 17 of Bylaw Number One (June 18, 1996):
+Customers who violate the Internet Access Policy may have action taken against them at the order of the Library Director as set out in article 17 of Bylaw Number One (June 18, 1996):

 (c) initiate a prosecution under The Public Libraries Act, 1996; or